Lin Zhao: Rehabilitation and status in China

 By December 1980, Lin Zhao had been declared not guilty by reason of insanity, and things had calmed down enough that her former classmates and teachers at Peking University felt they could hold a memorial service for her though the cause of her death was not correctly identified, “our classmate Lin Zhao was killed by the counterrevolutionary organization of Lin Biao and Jiang Qing.”

 In 1981, under the government of Deng Xiaoping, Lin was officially exonerated of her crimes and rehabilitated.

-The People's Daily on January 27, 1981, had this to say:
+The People's Daily on 27 January 1981, had this to say:

-"Among our friends … was a brave and innocent woman of the South named Lin Zhao.
+"Among our friends ... was a brave and innocent woman of the South named Lin Zhao.
 Because she was unwilling to submit to the once popular modern superstition, she had been imprisoned in Shanghai.
-However, she continued with diary and blood writing to express her belief in truth.… We do not know the details of her martyrdom—only that on May 1, 1968, a few representatives from “concerned departments” visited her elderly mother, told her that Lin Zhao had been executed on April 29, and that because “the counterrevolutionary” had consumed a bullet, her family had to pay five cents."
+However, she continued with diary and blood writing to express her belief in truth. ...
+We do not know the details of her martyrdom—only that on May 1, 1968, a few representatives from “concerned departments” visited her elderly mother, told her that Lin Zhao had been executed on April 29, and that because “the counterrevolutionary” had consumed a bullet, her family had to pay five cents."

 Despite her rehabilitation, the Chinese government remains reluctant to allow commemoration or discussion of Lin's life and writings.
 In 2013, on the 45th anniversary of Lin's execution, a number of activists attempted to visit Lin's grave near her hometown of Suzhou but were restricted by government security officials.

-In March of 1982 Lin Zhao's sister, Peng Lingfan, was given a few notebooks of her prison writings, a small fraction of the total amount.
+In March 1982 Lin Zhao's sister, Peng Lingfan, was given a few notebooks of her prison writings, a small fraction of the total amount.
 These were taken to the US and stored in the Hoover Institute.